openstack-archive/cookbook-openstack-ops-database/README.md

 ## postgresql-client ##

-- calls postgresql::ruby and postgresql::client and installs 'postgresql_python_packages'
+- calls postgresql::ruby and postgresql::client and installs the postgresql client python packages

 ## postgresql-server ##